Home Buying Do’s and Don’ts During the Application Process to Closing

 - Do pay your bills on time to maintain the best possible credit score.

 - Do not pay any collection bills (if you have any), since this would report as NEW activity on a derogatory trade line, and negatively impact your credit score.
-(Note that some lenders require payment of newer or large collections at the time of closing, but don’t do it unless specifically requested by the mortgage lender.)

 - Do not increase your debt (buying a new car or running up credit cards).